atlanticchilli/qf-research-feed/preprints/2025/11/arxiv_2511.15214_v2/01_intro.md

 | --- | --- | --- | --- |
 |  | PTEi,t,m​o​r​p​h=F​(SCi,t,Morphed ECi,t)−F​(SCi,t,ECi,t),\text{PTE}\_{i,t,morph}=F(\text{SC}\_{i,t},\text{Morphed EC}\_{i,t})-F(\text{SC}\_{i,t},\text{EC}\_{i,t}), |  | (8) |

-which measures the change in the model’s predicted outcome when the textual representation is altered to highlight the specified theme, holding all other market-based firm-level and accounting predictors (SCi,t\text{SC}\_{i,t}) constant.
+where F​(fundamentals,textual features)F(\text{fundamentals},\text{textual features}) is the model trained on the stock characteristics and the original earnings calls- The PTE measures the change in the model’s predicted outcome when the textual representation is altered to highlight the specified theme, holding all other market-based firm-level and accounting predictors (SCi,t\text{SC}\_{i,t}) constant.

 I use the in-silico laboratory to compute the predicted treatment effect (PTE) of applying linguistic morphings to the management presentations in earnings calls, while holding all other factors constant.
 The laboratory setting allows me to systematically vary tone or topical emphasis in the transcripts and then trace the implied change in analysts’ reactions, as captured by the machine-learning models described in the previous sections.

 The PTE therefore represents the marginal effect of a counterfactual change in communication style, abstracting from any concurrent shifts in fundamentals or other explanatory variables, as I use the model specification including all the available features.

-Figures [8](https://arxiv.org/html/2511.15214v1#S7.F8 "Figure 8 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") and [9](https://arxiv.org/html/2511.15214v1#S7.F9 "Figure 9 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") present the average predicted treatment effects (PTEs), expressed in basis points, for each linguistic morph applied to earnings calls.
+Figures [8](https://arxiv.org/html/2511.15214v2#S7.F8 "Figure 8 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") and [9](https://arxiv.org/html/2511.15214v2#S7.F9 "Figure 9 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") present the average predicted treatment effects (PTEs), expressed in basis points, for each linguistic morph applied to earnings calls.
 These effects quantify how shifts in communication style—independent of any change in firm fundamentals—alter analysts’ forecasts and realized outcomes.
-To benchmark the magnitude of these effects, I also report the model-implied response to an interquartile change in fundamental earnings news, defined as the difference in predicted outcomes when standardized unexpected earnings (SUE) move from the 25th to the 75th percentile of its distribution, as computed in prior sections.
+To benchmark the magnitude of these effects, I also report the model-implied response to an inter-quartile change in fundamental earnings news, defined as the difference in predicted outcomes when standardized unexpected earnings (SUE) move from the 25th to the 75th percentile of its distribution, as computed in prior sections.

-Figure [8](https://arxiv.org/html/2511.15214v1#S7.F8 "Figure 8 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") displays the average predicted treatment effects for both expected and realized outcomes across linguistic dimensions.
+Figure [8](https://arxiv.org/html/2511.15214v2#S7.F8 "Figure 8 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") displays the average predicted treatment effects for both expected and realized outcomes across linguistic dimensions.
 The chart highlights that narrative tone and content meaningfully shape the information that analysts extract from corporate communication.
 The most pronounced effects emerge in the “Sentiment” and “Confidence” dimensions, where both expected and realized responses are positive and of comparable magnitude, indicating that optimistic or assertive managerial language systematically elevates analysts’ forecasts and is partially validated by subsequent firm performance.
 Conversely, “Uncertainty” exerts a strong negative effect on realized outcomes, suggesting that ambiguous or risk-laden discourse dampens analysts’ expectations and is indeed associated with weaker future fundamentals.
 The “Global Focus” and “Guidance” categories exhibit moderate positive effects, consistent with the notion that outward-looking and directive communication enhances perceived managerial clarity.
 Overall, the close alignment between expected and realized treatment effects supports the model’s interpretability, as it suggests that linguistic features influence beliefs in economically meaningful ways.

-Figure [9](https://arxiv.org/html/2511.15214v1#S7.F9 "Figure 9 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") isolates the predicted treatment effects of each narrative dimension on forecast disagreement, capturing how language shapes the dispersion of analysts’ expectations rather than their central tendency.
+Figure [9](https://arxiv.org/html/2511.15214v2#S7.F9 "Figure 9 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") isolates the predicted treatment effects of each narrative dimension on forecast disagreement, capturing how language shapes the dispersion of analysts’ expectations rather than their central tendency.
 Here, “Uncertainty” again stands out as the dominant driver, with a markedly higher treatment effect than any other linguistic feature.
 This finding aligns with the theoretical expectation that ambiguous communication amplifies interpretive heterogeneity among analysts, leading to greater disagreement.
 However, confident, sentiment-rich, and globally oriented discourse also increase forecast dispersion, albeit to a lesser extent.
 This pattern suggests that even positive or outward-looking narratives can introduce divergent interpretations among analysts, possibly because such language allows multiple readings of firms’ strategic intent or the macroeconomic implications of managerial optimism.
-Together, Figures [8](https://arxiv.org/html/2511.15214v1#S7.F8 "Figure 8 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") and [9](https://arxiv.org/html/2511.15214v1#S7.F9 "Figure 9 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") underscore that managerial narratives not only shift the level of analysts’ forecasts but also shape the distribution of beliefs across forecasters, revealing a dual channel through which corporate communication affects market expectations.
+Together, Figures [8](https://arxiv.org/html/2511.15214v2#S7.F8 "Figure 8 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") and [9](https://arxiv.org/html/2511.15214v2#S7.F9 "Figure 9 ‣ 7 Figures ‣ Corporate Earnings Calls and Analyst Beliefs") underscore that managerial narratives not only shift the level of analysts’ forecasts but also shape the distribution of beliefs across forecasters, revealing a dual channel through which corporate communication affects market expectations.

 ### 5.5 Discussion